-The Company is also advancing exploration and evaluation activities on several projects in Africa and Australia.
-The most advanced of these programs is the prospective Lulo Kimberlite Exploration Joint Venture in Angola which is searching for the primary source of the large, high-value alluvial diamonds regularly recovered by SML's mining operations.
+Lucapa is also advancing exploration and evaluation activities on two projects, in Angola and in Australia.
+The most advanced of these programs is the prospective Lulo Kimberlite Exploration Joint Venture in Angola exploring for the primary source of the large, high-value alluvial diamonds regularly recovered at Lulo.
+Exploration at Merlin also commenced in 2024 to detect kimberlite and base metal targets.
+An advanced electromagnetic (EM) survey was flown over the tenements, the first modern EM survey carried out in 25 years.

-2023 Group Highlights
+2024 Group Highlights